wikicite/wcite/README.md

 Both [wcite] and [pwcite] store records in a normalized CSL JSON file.
-Records in this file are sorted by Wikidata item identifier and serialized as pretty-printed JSON with sorted keys facilitate comparing changes.
-Bibliography file can be specified:
+Records in this file are sorted by Wikidata item identifier and serialized as pretty-printed JSON with sorted keys to facilitate comparing changes.

+Bibliography files must have file extension `.json`.
+A file can be specified:

-* via document metadata field `bibliography`
+* via document metadata field `bibliography` (see example at [pwcite])
 * as command line argument to [wcite]
-* as existing file `wcite.json` in the current directory
+* as existing file `wcite.json` (*not implemented yet*)

-Bibliography files must have file extension `.json`.

-Example:

-    ---
-    bibliography: references.json
-    ...

-    Wikidata is a collaborative knowledge base [@Q18507561].

-The filter script [pwcite] detects a JSON bibliography file, looks up referenced Wikidata items in this file, and adds missing entries by lookup in Wikidata.

-The filter `pwcite` use the bibliography file for caching.
-Wikidata identifiers are first looked up in the file.
-If an identifier is not found, its data is queried from Wikidata and written to the file, so each existing Wikidata identifier is only queried once.
-Use [wcite] or delete the file for updates.
+Both [wcite] and [pwcite] use bibliography files for caching: records are first looked up by their Wikidata item identifier in the file and queried from Wikidata only if not found locally.
+Use [wcite] to delete or update records if needed.

-If multiple bibliography files are specified then `pwcite` only uses the first file with extension `.json`, so bibliographic data from Wikidata and from other sources, for instance BibTeX files, can be mixed.

-It is also possible to pass the filename with pandoc option `--bibliography`.
-This overrides bibliography files in the document metadata and automatically enables filter `pandoc-citeproc`, but the file must exist in advance (an empty file is ok):

-    $ touch references.json
-    $ pandoc -F pwcite --bibliography references.json examples/example-1.md

 ## API